gamalielvj/mexico-states-cities/README.md

 - CRUD, Basic or default forms.
 (Countries - States - Cities)
 - CRUD, advance form.
 Dynamic dependent drop down list with Jquery (People)
 - Show page of a Country and it list the states its owns.
-- Show page of a State and it list the states its owns.
+- Show page of a State and it list the cities its owns.

 What it doesn't do